Raytesnel/micropython_ordina/README.md

 # IoT
-What i Personally like from microcontrollers are 2 main things,
+What I Personally like from microcontrollers are 2 main things,

 1: fast power down and start up. which is great for battery powered projects. (check for more information [deepsleep](https://docs.micropython.org/en/latest/esp32/quickref.html#deep-sleep-mode)

-2: Wifi / BLE capabilities, which you can make sepperate small microcontrollers into a huge complex system. for now we focus on WiFi and especially on the communication protocol [MQTT - liberary](https://github.com/peterhinch/micropython-mqtt).
+2: Wifi / BLE capabilities, which you can make sepperate small microcontrollers into a huge complex system. for now, we focus on Wi-Fi and especially on the communication protocol [MQTT - liberary](https://github.com/peterhinch/micropython-mqtt).
 MQTT is a protocol to subscibe to topics and publish messages to a topic without to much hassle.

 for example a temperature sensor publishes `30°C` on topic `/livingroom/temperature` while the radiator is listening also on the same topic, therefore when getting the `30°C` the radiator can turn off the radiator.
 ![content](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2018/12/MQTT-Diagram.png?w=750&quality=100&strip=all&ssl=1)